 - York St John University

 - 2018 - 2019: Home & EU students: £9,250 per annum, International (non EU) students: £12,500 per annum

 - 3 years full-time | Part-time options available on request

 - Yes - see our study abroad web pages for more information

 - Start date

 - September 2018

-You will cultivate your design skills by undertaking a sequence of practical design workshops to learn and improve on areas of drawing and model making, whilst being sensitive to materials and processes.
+As part of this Interior Design course, you will cultivate your design skills by undertaking a sequence of practical design workshops to learn and improve on areas of drawing and model making, whilst being sensitive to materials and processes.
 You’ll explore computer aided design and graphical software applications to help visualise your own ideas.